-- 2. Safe Campus: Lake Region State College strives to provide an environment free of all forms of abuse, criminal activity and intimidation. - a.
+- Safe Campus: Lake Region State College strives to provide an environment free of all forms of abuse, criminal activity and intimidation. - a.
 Minor Misconduct: Disciplinary action may be taken against a student who: - i.
 Violates city ordinances or state or federal laws - ii.
 Possesses or uses fireworks on College property - iii.
 Has conduct that interferes with the operations of the College - iv.
 Takes or causes minor damages, to the property of another - v.
 Engages in disorderly behavior, harassment, bullying or any other type of activity that adversely affects another.
 This could include disruptive activity including verbal abuse of others or the use of profane or vulgar language.
 This could occur using electronic formats, including, but not limited to, telephone, texting, email, computer, or online social media harassment. - vi.
-Violates the LRSC Alcohol and Other Drugs policy (1500.15) regarding the possession or consumption of alcohol and/or marijuana - vii.
+Violates the LRSC Smoke Free/Tobacco Free Campus (400.25) and the LRSC Alcohol and Other Drugs policy (1500.15) regarding tobacco use and the possession or consumption of alcohol and/or marijuana - vii.
 Misuses a student identification card - viii.
 Falsifies any document including transcripts, receipts, identification, etc. or withholds or falsifies information on an application form or to any college official - ix.
 Possesses and/or uses unauthorized keys or otherwise trespasses on College property, including vehicles, rooms or apartments - x.
 Tampers with fire alarms, fire extinguishers, automatic external defibrillators (AED), security cameras or other safety related devices - xi.
 Violates the LRSC Computer Use Policy/agreement (900.09.01) - xii.
 Conspires, facilitates or otherwise assists another who engages in any action that constitutes minor misconduct - xiii.
-Engages in conduct that violates the LRSC COVID-19 Preparedness and Response protocol, to include:
+Engages in conduct that violates current LRSC COVID-19 Preparedness and Response protocol.
+See Irsc.edu for current guidelines. - Major Misconduct: Major misconduct is any behavior or violation that may result in suspension, or expulsion from Lake Region State College.
+Disciplinary action may be taken against a student who: - i.
+Commits two (2) or more minor misconduct violations - ii.
+Violates the Sexual Misconduct/Title IX Compliance Policy (1500.09) - iii.
+Violates the Harassment Policy (1500.08) - iv.
+Assaults or engages in intimidating behavior: Uses physical force, inflicts bodily injury or threatens another - v.
+Intentionally or recklessly terrorizes or places another in fear of injury or death or causes the evacuation of a campus building or otherwise causes serious disruption or public inconvenience.
+Threatening to commit any crime of violence or act dangerous to human life or falsely informing another that such a dangerous situation or crime of violence is imminent knowing that to be false.
+This could include initiating a bomb threat or activating a fire alarm when no such emergency exist. - vi.
+Is in possession of or uses a dangerous weapon or is in possession of a concealed weapon unless possession or use is expressly authorized by law.
+Dangerous weapons may include knives, guns, explosives, or any other item that can be